-Attributes Application Stakeholder Reliability Establishing consumer confi- dence in the SC [5].
-Clients and Costumers Reliability Independence from the central- ized financial system [6].
-Customers and Companies Reliability Changing frontiers of compa- nies doing business without monetary and geopolitical lim- itations [6].
-Costumers, Companies and Gov- ernments Reliability Traceability and Visibility mean that following the goods in a logistics chain can be beneficial when trying to follow where the parties are now living.
-In a basic way, it informs about the ge- ological area / location of the goods [7], Costumers and Companies Reliability Blockchain also reduces cost and improves quality, respec- tively, compared to the tradi- tional SC [7].
-Costumers and Companies Information Avoid wasting resources and Costumers Sharing food during their movement to the final consumer [5]. and Companies Information Decrease labor costs to con- Costumers, Sharing trol information between com- panies and the state [6].
-Companies and Gov- ernments Information Greater interaction between SC Costumer Sharing agents reducing inventories in balance with real consumer de- mand [8]. and Companies Information Sharing A blockchain-based solution, combining IIOT and blockchain devices to monitor, record and store data in real time on the network by smart [8].
-Costumer and Companies Information Sharing Greater capacity for processing information without requiring large investments of hardware and software for this purpose [9].
-Costumers, Companies and Gov- ernments Information Sharing Avoid tax evasion due to the sharing of information gener- ated by financial transactions [6].
-Companies and Gov- ernments Information Sharing Blockchain helps in trans- parency, security, traceability and also in cost controls [7], Costumers, Companies and Gov- ernments Information Sharing Capacity for natural expansion of the information network [9].
-Costumers, Companies and Gov- ernments
+Attributes Application Stakeholders

+Reliability Establishing consumer confi- Clients and

+Contraction of the dence in the SC [5].
+Costumers

+Reliability Independence from the central- Customers

+ized financial system [6]. and

+Companies

+Reliability Changing frontiers of compa- Costumers,

+1 N nies doing business without Companies

+monetary and geopolitical lim- and Gov-

+itations [6]. ernments

+Reliability Traceability and Visibility mean Costumers

+1999 - 1999 - 1999 - 1999 - 1999 - 1999 - 1999 - 1999 - 1999 - 1999 - 1999 - 1999 - 1999 - 1999 - 1999 - 1999 - that following the goods in a and

+logistics chain can be beneficial Companies

+when trying to follow where the 1

+parties are now living.
+In a basic

+way, it informs about the ge-

+ological area / location of the

+goods [7],

+Reliability Blockchain also reduces cost Costumers

+and improves quality, respec- and

+tively, compared to the tradi- Companies

+tional SC [7].

+Information Avoid wasting resources and Costumers

+Sharing food during their movement to and

+0 the final consumer [5].
+Companies

+Information Decrease labor costs to con- Costumers,

+Sharing trol information between com- Companies

+0 panies and the state [6]. and Gov-

+1 ernments

+Information Greater interaction between SC Costumer

+Sharing agents reducing inventories in and

+0 balance with real consumer de- Companies

+mand [8].

+Information A blockchain-based solution, Costumer

+Sharing combining IIOT and blockchain and

+0 devices to monitor, record and Companies

+store data in real time on the

+network by smart [8].

+Information Greater capacity for processing Costumers,

+Sharing information without requiring Companies

+U U large investments of hardware and Gov-

+and software for this purpose ernments

+[9].

+Information Avoid tax evasion due to the Companies

+Sharing sharing of information gener- and Gov-

+0 ated by financial transactions ernments

+[6].

+Information Blockchain helps in trans- Costumers,

+Sharing parency, security, traceability Companies

+0 and also in cost controls [7], and Gov-

+ernments

+Information Capacity for natural expansion Costumers,

+Sharing of the information network [9].
+Companies

+0 and Gov-

+ernments